 What You'll Need

 As I mentioned, the recipe is very versatile, so don't be afraid to try different vegetables and spices.
 You can also use any combination of the vinegars listed below.
-Here are the ingredients you'll need:
+Here are the basic ingredients you'll need:

 - 1 cup white distilled vinegar